danyx23/goto-berlin-elm/slides/index.md

 * Sometimes you need to use ports for trivial things (e.g. focus an input element)
 * Can't publish modules with "native" Javascript as official elm package (e.g. library to use Web Audio API)
+* Writing Json Decoders is a bit tedious

 ---